hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ## 8. Read and Write Data

-We used an R data package today and read in our data frame, but that probably isn’t how you will normally read in your data.
+We used an R data package today to read in our data frame, but that probably isn’t how you will normally read in your data.

 There are many ways to read and write data in R. To read in .csv files,